 Bit Field Туре Reset Description 7 Reserved R 0h Reserved.
 Always read 0.
 6 F_OPC R Oh Command fault.
 This bit indicates that a received command is not recognized as valid and the command is ignored.
 This bit auto-clears on a STAT_1 data transfer, unless the condition remains.
 When in a locked state, this bit is set if any command other than LOCK, UNLOCK, NULL, or RREGS is written to the device.
 0: No fault has occurred 1: Possible invalid command is ignored 5 F_SPI R Oh SPI fault.
-This bit indicates that one of the status bits in the STAT_S register is set Read the STAT_S register to clear the bit.
+This bit indicates that one of the status bits in the STAT_S register is set.
+Read the STAT_S register to clear the bit.
 0: No fault has occurred 1: A bit in the STAT_S register is set high 4 F_ADCIN R Oh ADC input fault.
 This bit indicates that one of the ADC input fault detection bits in the STAT_P or STAT_N register is set.
 Read the STAT_P and STAT_N registers to clear the bit.
 0: No fault has occurred 1: A bit in the STAT_P or STAT_N register is set high 3 F_WDT R Oh Watchdog timer timeout.
 This bit indicates if the watchdog timer times out before a new data frame transfer occurs.
 0: No fault has occurred 1: Timer has run out (resets following register read back) 2 F_RESYNC R Oh Resynchronization fault.
-This bit is set whenever the signal path is momentarily reset resulting from a DRDY synchronization event.
-This fault is only possible in synchronous slave mode.
-0 : Devices are in sync 1 : Signal path is momentarily reset to maintain synchronization 1 F_DRDY R 0h Data ready fault.
+This bit is set whenever the signal path is momentarily reset result a DRDY synchronization event.
+This fault is only possible in synch slave mode.
+0: Devices are in sync 1: Signal path is momentarily reset to maintain synchronization 1 F_DRDY R Oh Data ready fault.
 This bit is set if data shifted out from the previous result are not complete by the time new ADC data are ready.
-The ADC DRDY line pulses, indicating that new data are available and overwrite the current data.
 This bit auto-clears on a STAT_1 transfer, unless the condition remains.
 0: Data read back complete before new data update 1: New data update during DOUT data transmission 0 F_CHECK R Oh DIN check fault.
-This bit is set if either of the following conditions are detected: Uncorrectable hamming error correction state is determined for any DIN word transfer when hamming code is enabled.
+This bit is set if either of the following conditions are detected: Uncorrectable Hamming error correction state is determined for any DIN word transfer when Hamming code is enabled.
 CRC check word on DIN fails.
 The input command that triggered this error is ignored.
 This bit auto-clears on a STAT_S transfer, unless the condition remains.
 No error in DIN transmission DIN transmission error